 37 Articles L13AA, L13AB and L13B of the Code of Fiscal Procedure and Article 223 quinquies B of the French Tax Code.
 38 Article 1735 ter of the French Tax Code.
 39 Arbitration Convention of 23 July 1990.

-40 Articles L80A and L80B of the Code of Fiscal Procedure. such as impressive income tax surcharges (especially on earned income realised in fiscal years 2012 to 2014, where the aggregate marginal rate of taxation reached and occasionally exceeded 80 per cent); dividend and capital gain taxation (now subject to escalating income tax rates reaching 62.2 per cent); wealth tax amendments; inheritance duties, etc. The tax environment for business investment was also affected, albeit to a lesser extent: restricted use of net operating losses, new corporation tax surcharges, general limitation of deductible net financial expenses and conditional deduction of acquisition financial expenses.
-More recently the highest authorities stated that there should be no further tax increases and the end of year finance bills contain fewer tax provisions than in the recent past.
+40 Articles L80A and L80B of the Code of Fiscal Procedure.
+No specific procedure exists in relation to the acquisition of a local business by a foreign investor, and it is not common practice to seek any.
+X YEAR IN REVIEW After the major tax increases of 2011 to 2014, the pace of tax reforms slowed down in 2015 and 2016.
+The tax environment for business investment remains affected both by domestic rules (e.g., restricted use of net operating losses, corporation tax surcharge on dividends, general limitation of deductible net financial expenses and conditional deduction of acquisition financial expenses) and by measures inspired by the OECD base erosion and profit shifting initiative and the anti-avoidance package of the European Union.
+Compliance requirements constantly increase.
 XI OUTLOOK AND CONCLUSIONS The French tax environment had become extremely unattractive for high-income taxpayers, and especially for corporate managers and senior executives.
-Corporate taxation also increased but has not reached such punitive levels, and leaves France as an attractive place to invest.
-Hopefully, a reduction in public spending and a declared pro-business orientation should enable the French government to relax this tax grip in the medium term.
-Appendix 1 ABOUT THE AUTHORS PHILIPPE DEROUIN Philippe Derouin Prior to reviving his own law firm, Philippe Derouin had been a partner with multinational law firms, namely Skadden, Arps, Slate, Meagher & Flom LLP, Linklaters LLP and Gide, then named Gide Loyrette and Nouel.
+Corporate taxation was also increased, but later was scaled down, leaving France as an attractive place to invest.
+After the national elections in the spring of 2017, a reduction in public spending and a declared pro-business orientation should enable the government to relax this tax grip in the medium term.
+Appendix 1 ABOUT THE AUTHORS PHILIPPE DEROUIN Philippe Derouin Prior to reviving his own law firm, Philippe Derouin had been a partner with multinational law firms, namely Skadden, Arps, Slate, Meagher & Flom LLP, Linklaters LLP and Gide.
 He has vast experience in business, civil, corporate, administrative and international law.
-He focuses on taxation, particularly in relation to mergers and acquisitions, corporate reorganisations, financial instruments, structured finance and project and asset financing, both domestic and international.
-Mr Derouin is also active in litigation, including assisting in tax audits and litigation before courts in France, Monaco, the Court of Justice of the European Union and the European Court of Human Rights, especially in important tax cases relating to domestic and international tax issues (transfer pricing, double taxation treaties, European law).
-He gives expert advice in foreign tax credit cases before the US courts and he handles contract and civil liability cases relating to taxation.
-He is consistently ranked among the leading professionals in his field, and is a member of the Paris Bar.
-PHILIPPE DEROUIN 140 rue du Faubourg Saint-Honoré 75008 Paris France Tel: +33 1 42 25 88 88 Fax: +33 1 42 25 8844 philippe.derouin@cabinet-derouin.com www.philippe-derouin.com
+He focuses on taxation, particularly in relation to mergers and acquisitions, corporate reorganisations, financial instruments, structured finance, and project and asset financing, both domestic and international.
+Mr Derouin is also active in litigation, including assisting in tax audits and litigation before courts in France and Monaco, the Court of Justice of the European Union and the European Court of Human Rights, especially in important tax cases relating to domestic and international tax issues (transfer pricing, double taxation treaties, European law).
+He gives expert advice in foreign tax credit cases before the US courts and other tax matters in international investment arbitration.
+He handles also contract and civil liability cases relating to taxation.
+He is consistently ranked among the leading professionals in his field.
+A member of the Paris Bar for more than 40 years, he currently chairs the French branch of the International Fiscal Association.
+PHILIPPE DEROUIN 140, rue du Faubourg Saint Honoré 75008 Paris France Tel: +33 1 42 25 88 91 Fax: +33 1 42 25 88 44 philippe.derouin@cabinet-derouin.com www.philippe-derouin.com